 6. Visit Castillo de San Felipe de Barajas

 Castillo de San Felipe de Barajas is the largest colonial Spanish fort in South America.
-Sitting atop of the 130-foot high San Lazaro Hill, construction on the fort finished in 1657 and allowed the Spanish to defend Cartagena against invaders and pirates looking to come and seize the city’s gold and treasures.
+Sitting atop of the 130-foot-high San Lazaro Hill, construction on the fort finished in 1657 and allowed the Spanish to defend Cartagena against invaders and pirates looking to come and seize the city’s gold and treasures.

 Today, Castillo de San Felipe de Barajas is open daily from 8 a.m. to 6 p.m for visitors to come and enjoy.
 You can walk the multi-level fort and explore its underground tunnels.
-Tickets costs $10,500 COP (about $3 USD) for kids ages 6 to 13 and $25,000 COP (about $8 USD) for adults.
+Tickets cost $10,500 COP (about $3 USD) for kids ages 6 to 13 and $25,000 COP (about $8 USD) for adults.

 7. Listen to Live Music and Salsa Dance The Night Away At Cafe Havana

 One of our favorite things we did during our time in Cartagena’s old city and Getsemani was listening to live music and salsa dance at Cafe Havana!
 It was so fun and a memory we won’t forget.
 Being packed into a bar with a full 10-12 piece live band as the bar patrons filled every open space and salsa danced the night away!

 There is an entry fee to get into Cafe Havana, about $10 USD, and the drinks are not much cheaper.
 Cafe Havana is definitely not a budget-friendly bar or night out, but it will be a night out you won’t soon forget!

 If you want to partake in all the vibrant dancing in Cartagena, but don’t know the steps, you can book a dance class so you are more than ready to hit the floor!

 8. Don’t Miss Cocktails at a Cartagena Rooftop Bar